 - You can ask the HOA for an exception if you disagree with any or part of the CC&Rs.
 The board will likely vote on the issue, but you will need a majority vote for a change or amendment.

-If you are subject to CC&R’s and believe they are not legally enforceable or are violating your rights as a homeowner, seek the help of legal counsel.
-A lawyer familiar with HOA laws in your state can offer advice and help you interpret your CC&R’s.
-Contact Heather Ijames for a consultation!
+If you are subject to CC&Rs and believe they are not legally enforceable or are violating your rights as a homeowner, seek the help of legal counsel.
+An HOA attorney who has substantial knowledge on HOA laws in your state can offer advice and help you interpret your CC&Rs.
+If you are in the Reno, NV area, contact Heather Ijames to learn more about Reno CC&Rs.